Tylenol

-Medical uses
+Products

-The active ingredient in Tylenol is paracetamol, a widely used over-the-counter analgesic (pain reliever) and antipyretic (fever reducer).
+The active ingredient in Tylenol products is acetaminophen (known as paracetamol in most countries), a widely used over-the-counter analgesic (pain reliever) and antipyretic (fever reducer).
 Formulations with additional active ingredients intended to target specific applications are sold under the Tylenol brand.
-These can include codeine as co-codamol, dextromethorphan, methocarbamol, guaifenesin, pseudoephedrine, caffeine, diphenhydramine, chlorpheniramine and phenylephrine.
+These can include codeine as co-codamol, dextromethorphan, methocarbamol, guaifenesin, pseudoephedrine, caffeine, diphenhydramine, chlorpheniramine, and phenylephrine.

+Tylenol makes combination products containing acetaminophen and the antihistamine diphenhydramine under names such as Tylenol PM in the United States and Tylenol Nighttime in Canada.